JJlim153/DCOMASS/README.md

 Remove if completed
--edit profile for ic can duplicate
--**hardcode insert 3 fix subrole so admin cant insert for the employee -generate payslip also will generate for employee that the status is rejected or pending -generate payslip also will generate for user that have for that month already -**payroll report need to have the yearly calculate(by adding the montly total net)
+done-edit profile for ic can duplicate done-**hardcode insert 3 fix subrole so admin cant insert for the employee done-generate payslip also will generate for employee that the status is rejected or pending done-generate payslip also will generate for user that have for that month already done-**payroll report need to have the yearly calculate(by adding the montly total net) done- code cleaning
-- code cleaning

 LIBRARY IMPORT